SMT-Friendly Formalization of the Solidity Memory Model: Formalization

-Similarly to mappings, we abstract away the implementation details of Solidity arrays and model them with the SMT theory of arrays and inductive datatypes.
+For both arrays and mappings, we abstract away the implementation details of Solidity and model them with the SMT theory of arrays and inductive datatypes.
+We formalize Solidity mappings simply as SMT arrays.
 Both fixed- and dynamically-sized arrays are translated using the same SMT type and we only treat them differently in the context of statements and expressions.
-To ensure that array size is properly modeled we keep track of it (\textit{length}) in the datatype along with the actual elements (\textit{arr}).
+Strings and byte arrays are not discussed here, but we support them as particular instances of the array type.
+To ensure that array size is properly modeled we keep track of it in the datatype (\textit{length}) along with the actual elements (\textit{arr}).

 For \emph{storage array types} with base type $T$, we introduce an SMT datatype \smtstorarrtype{T} with a constructor that takes two arguments: an inner SMT array (\textit{arr}) associating integer indexes and the recursively translated base type (\maptype{T}), and an integer \textit{length}.
 The advantage of this encoding is that the value semantics of storage data is provided by construction: each array element is a separate entity (no aliasing) and assigning storage arrays in SMT makes a deep copy.
 This encoding also generalizes if the base type is a reference type.